Biography

 An exceptional musician renowned for her fluid technique, gorgeous tone, and brilliant, expressive performances, cellist Hai-Ye Ni enjoys a distinguished, multi-faceted career as principal cellist of the acclaimed Philadelphia Orchestra, and as a sought-after soloist and chamber musician.

-A versatile artist whose performances have been praised by the press as "soulfully expressive" (Washington Post) and possessing a "superbly focused sound" (San Francisco Chronicle), Ms. Ni has performed on classical stages around the world, appearing as soloist with such symphony orchestras as Chicago, San Francisco, Vienna Chamber Orchestra, Vancouver, Singapore, the Orchestre National de Paris, Finnish Radio Symphony Orchestra, the Shanghai Symphony, China Philharmonic, and Hong Kong Philharmonic, among others.
+A versatile artist whose performances have been praised by the press as "soulfully expressive" (Washington Post) and possessing a "superbly focused sound" (San Francisco Chronicle), Ms. Ni has performed on classical stages around the world, appearing as soloist with such symphony orchestras as Chicago, New York Philharmonic, San Francisco, Vienna Chamber Orchestra, Vancouver, Singapore, the Orchestre National de Paris, Finnish Radio Symphony Orchestra, the Shanghai Symphony, China Philharmonic, and Hong Kong Philharmonic, among others.

-Past performances of special note include appearing in concert with pianist Lang Lang on the October 2009 Carnegie Hall series "Ancient Paths, Modern Voices: A Festival Celebrating Chinese Culture".
-Ms. Ni gave a solo recital at Carnegie Hall's Weill Hall in 2004 featuring works by contemporary female composers Ellen Taaffe Zwilich and Chen Yi.
-She made her New York Philharmonic solo debut in 2003, performing Haydn's Sinfonia Concertante.
+Highlights of Hai-Ye's past performances include an All Baroque Concertos program with the Philadelphia Chamber Orchestra as soloist and conductor.
+She also played trio with Lang Lang in 2009 at Carnegie for Ancient Paths, Modern Voices: A Festival Celebrating Chinese Culture.
 In 1997, Ms. Ni premiered composer Bright Sheng's cello concerto Two Poems in a 14-city U.S. tour, in which she replaced cellist Yo-Yo Ma at his recommendation.

 Considered among the most accomplished cellists of her generation, Ms. Ni first came to national attention in 1990 when she won first prize at the Naumburg International Cello Competition, and as a result, made her greatly acclaimed Alice Tully Hall debut in 1991.
 She became principal cellist of the Philadelphia Orchestra in 2006.
 Prior to that, Ms. Ni held the position of associate principal cellist of the New York Philharmonic (1999-2006), and was also a member of the Chamber Music Society of Lincoln Center's Chamber Music Society Two.
 Other honors and awards to her credit include a 2001 Avery Fisher Career Grant, second prize in the 1997 Rostropovich Competition (France), first prize in the 1996 International Paulo Cello Competition (Finland), and the 1994 Best Performance of Tchaikovsky prize at the International Tchaikovsky Competition (Russia).